epfl-cs358/2024sp-robopong/README.md

 <img width="425" alt="image" src="https://github.com/epfl-cs358/2024sp-robopong/assets/69027178/f7583d82-614f-41b7-afa4-805d3afd1bbf">

 Then, attach the potentiometer to the joystick and screw the potentiometer into the top plate.
-Feed the potentiometer wires through the hole in the back plate, and connect to the Arduino as mentioned above.
+Feed the potentiometer wires through the hole in the back of the box, and connect to the Arduino as mentioned above.

 For the camera, first insert the metal rod through the corresponding holes on the rear upper panel and bottom panel of the game box.